digital-scholarship/dp-ready/README.md

 1. clone this repository or download the zip file and expand
 2. change into the dp-ready directory `cd dp-ready`
 3. run `npm install`
-4. run `npm dev` to start the dev server or `npm prod` for production
+4. run `npm run dev` to start the dev server or `npm run prod` for production